 Self-prompt: Generally speaking, great writers are great readers.
-Writers historical fiction, as a rule, should know their history.
+Writers of historical fiction, as a rule, should know their history.
 Books on historical events and figures are readily available at any public library, as are copies of historical films.
 Travel, reading, and movies make for excellent prompts in this genre.

 Most great writers are/were avid readers.
-Don’t skimp on this important element of good book-writing.
+Don’t skimp on this important element of good book writing.

 Fiction writing prompts for adults

-- Raising children diagnosed on the autism spectrum
+- Raising children diagnosed on the autism spectrum.

-- Your first foray into entrepreneurship
+- Your first foray into entrepreneurship.

-- A relationship that just keeps getting better and better
+- A relationship that just keeps getting better and better.

 Self-prompt: What makes the adult writer different from the youth writer?
 Adult writers seek writing prompts that are not for children for the same reason they can trust themselves with self-prompting: greater life experience.
 Use your experience in your writing.
 Want more prompting than that?
 Go out and gain MORE experiences.

 - Net-fishing the high seas for canned tuna.